 Sphagnum Peat Moss

 When used in large amounts as a soil amendment, peat moss will slightly acidify the soil while also adding organic material to the soil.
 When preparing your soil for planting, place 4 to 6 inches of acidic peat moss on your topsoil and till it into a depth of 6 inches.
 This will acidify the soil for about two years.

 If your acid-loving plants are isolated among other non-acid plants, it may not be practical to amend the soil, since the increased acidity might then affect other plants.
 Here, the best option is to fertilizer with one of the many water-soluble products available, such as Miracid.
 Begin with mild solutions until you understand the impact on your plants.

 Use Aluminum Sulfate With Caution

 Powdered aluminum sulfate has been standard soil additive for gardeners growing blueberries and many other plants since it is quick acting and convenient to dig in around individual plants.
 However, there are recent concerns about the possible dangers of aluminum toxicity, which can be especially damaging to children.
-Aluminum can be absorbed from drinking water, and excessive use of aluminum sulfate as a soil amendment can contribute to contamination of groundwater supplies.
-Many experts now recommend that aluminum sulfate be used only on hydrangeas, where the aluminum helps create the vivid blue flowers that are prized.
+Aluminum can be absorbed from drinking water, and excessive use of aluminum sulfate as a soil amendment can contribute to the contamination of groundwater supplies.
+Many experts now recommend that aluminum sulfate is used only on hydrangeas, where the aluminum helps create the vivid blue flowers that are prized.
 For other plants, safer options are available, such as ammonium sulfate.

 This is a good alternative to aluminum sulfate.
 It can be dug into the soil around the base of plants to increase sulfur levels in the soil.
 It requires some care, however, because it can burn plants by increasing acid levels too quickly.